prosyslab-classroom/is593-language-based-security/README.md

 ## Project
 Students will propose their own project topics in the middle of the semester and present their final results at the end.
+The detailed notice will be announced after the mid term exam.

 ## Schedule (tentative)
 |#|Topics|Reading|